South–South cooperation: History

-The formation of SSC can be traced to the Asian–African Conference that took place in Bandung, Indonesia, in 1955 which is also known as the Bandung Conference.
+The formation of SSC can be traced to the Asian–African Conference that took place in Bandung, Indonesia, in 1955.
 The conference has been largely regarded as a milestone for SSC.
 Indonesia's president at that time, Sukarno, referred to it as "the first intercontinental conference of coloured peoples in the history of mankind."
-Despite Sukarno's opening address about the conference, there had been gatherings similar to the Bandung conference in the past.
+Despite Sukarno's opening address about the conference, there had been gatherings similar to the Bandung Conference in the past.
 Nevertheless the Bandung Conference was distinctive and facilitated the formation of SSC because it was the first time that the countries in attendance were no longer colonies of distant European powers.
 President Sukarno also famously remarked at the conference that "Now we are free, sovereign, and independent.
 We are again masters in our own house.
 We do not need to go to other continents to confer."

 The conference was sponsored by Burma, Ceylon, India, Indonesia, and Pakistan, and was attended by these 29 independent countries: Afghanistan, Burma, Cambodia, Ceylon, China, Egypt, Ethiopia, Gold Coast, India, Indonesia, Iran, Iraq, Japan, Jordan, Laos, Lebanon, Liberia, Libya, Nepal, Pakistan, the Philippines, Saudi Arabia, the Sudan, Syria, Thailand, Turkey, the Democratic Republic of Vietnam, the State of Vietnam, and the Kingdom of Yemen.
 Each country supported the continuation of decolonization efforts happening in both Africa and Asia at the time.
-Although many countries disagreed on some issues, the Bandung Conference "provided the first major instance of the post-colonial countries' collective resistance to Western Dominance in International relations."
+Although many countries disagreed on some issues, the Bandung Conference "provided the first major instance of the post-colonial countries' collective resistance to Western dominance in international relations."

 In 1978, the United Nations established the Unit for South–South Cooperation to promote South–South trade and collaboration within its agencies.

 However, the impact of South–South cooperation on development began to be felt only in the late 1990s.
 Due to the geographical spectrum, activities are known as Africa–South America (ASA) cooperation as well as, in the Asia-Pacific region, South–South cooperation.

-The ASA cooperation has so far held two summits.
+As of 2026, three ASA summits have been held.
 The first summit was held in Abuja, Nigeria, in 2006 where 53 delegates from Africa and 12 from South America attended.
 The second was held on the Margarita Island in Venezuela in September 2009 where 49 heads of states from Africa and 12 heads of states from South America attended.
+The third was originally scheduled to be held in Libya in September 2011, but was postponed due to the outbreak of the Libyan Civil War; It was ultimately held in Malabo, Equatorial Guinea, in February 2013.
+The fourth was scheduled to be held in Quito, Ecuador, in mid-2016, but was postponed to 2017 and then postponed indefinitely.

 South–South cooperation has helped to decrease dependence on the aid programs of developed countries and shift the international balance of power.